dmitryakullov/createFolderWithSize/README.md

 You must have NODE JS installed!

-Instruction how to create file with size.
+Instruction on how to create file with specific size.

-1. Fill `config.json` with required folder sizes and save file
+1. Fill `config.json` with required folder size and save the file

 2. Open console in this directory and run `npm start`